graciellehigino/ms_range_interactions/manuscript.md

 # Methods

+## Approach
+Organisms cannot persist unless they are directly or indirectly connected to a primary producer within their associated food web [@Power1992TopBot].
+As such, the range of a predator (omnivore or carnivore) is explained by the overlapping ranges of its prey.
+If sections of a predator's range does not overlap with at least one of its prey it will become disconnected from primary producers, and we therefore would not expect the predator to occur in this area.
+Thus, here we adjusted the ranges of predators based on a simple rule: we removed any part of a predator’s range that did not intersect with the range of at least one prey herbivore species.
+So, unless the range of the predator overlapped with at least one prey item, which in turn is directly connected to a primary producer (plants), we removed that section of the predator’s range.
+We then calculated the difference in range size between the original IUCN ranges and those adjusted based on species interaction data.

 ## Data
 We investigated the effects of adjusting species distributions based on species interaction data across savannah ecosystems in Africa (@fig:richness).
 These